iterative/dvc.org/content/docs/start/visualization.md

   https://github.com/iterative/example-dvc-experiments/blob/main/src/train.py#L123
 [confusion matrix]: https://en.wikipedia.org/wiki/Confusion_matrix

-After running the experiment with `dvc exp run`, DVC will produce `plots/confusion.csv` file presenting the classifier performance and open it in the browser:
+Running the experiment with `dvc exp run` will produce `plots/confusion.csv`.
+Use `dvc plots show` to present it as an HTML file, and open it in the browser:

 ```dvc
 $ dvc plots show plots/confusion.csv --template confusion \